nikhilsbhat/helm-images/docs/doc/images_all.md

   -o, --output string                  the format to which the output should be rendered to, it should be one of yaml|json|table|csv, if nothing specified it sets to default
   -r, --registry strings               registry name (docker images belonging to this registry)
       --skip strings                   list of resources to skip from identifying images, ex: ConfigMap=sample-configmap | configmap=sample-configmap
+      --skip-release stringArray       list of helm releases to be skipped for identifying helm images, ex: ReleaseName=Namespace | ReleaseName=Namespace
   -u, --unique                         enable the flag if duplicates to be removed from the retrieved list (disabled by default also overrides --kind)
 ```